 Whilst hauled up in Byron Bay with a broken leg in 2007, I came across the film and book Follow the Rabbit Proof Fence.
-It's a pretty moving tale about three young aboriginal girls who were forcibly removed from their families and placed in a settlement during the Stolen Generation.
-Molly, the eldest of the girls, engineered an escape, fleeing the camp they made it all the way home, crossing some of Australia's most inhospitable environments, by following the Rabbit Proof Fence.
-They had no maps.
-No provisions.
-No shoes.
-Nothing.
-Just the nighties they were wearing and each other.
-I found Molly's courage, strength and sheer determination so inspiring.
-My dad suddenly died, a few months after reading the book.
-So, Molly's character stuck with me.
-And, helped spur me on when I was going through a tough time.
-So, I always wanted to return to Australia to walk the fence.
-And........nine years later, it was the best thing I have ever done.
-And maybe ever will.
+It's a moving tale about three young aboriginal girls who were forcibly removed from their families and placed in a settlement in 1931.
+Children taken during this time became known as the Stolen Generation.
+Molly, the eldest of the girls, engineered an escape and they walked all the way home, crossing some of Australia's most inhospitable environments, following the Rabbit Proof Fence.
+They had no maps, no provisions, no shoes.
+Nothing, but each other.